alexgdebeer/GeothermalEnsembleMethods/README.md

 ## TODO:
 ### Slice
- - Check whether things are still working for this model after the repository refactor.
  - Think about inverse crimes (i.e. make a finder model)
  - Think about how the noise is generated (increase to 5-10%)
  - Plot the data, truth, convective plume, vapour saturations?
- - Read paper on how to adjust ensemble covariance when defining Gaussian based on successful ensemble members.
 ### Channel
  - Add feedzone locations.
  - Tune Robin parameter on Matern fields.